top of page

 Dr Luciana Barbosa, Head of the Laboratory

-The research group's main aim is to study aspects of temporary ecosystems from the perspective of "space for time."
-Among the main elements are the effects of drought and multiple stressors, such as salinity and eutrophication, on the resilience of temporary systems and aquatic communities.
+The research group's primary objective is to investigate aspects of temporary ecosystems from the perspective of "space for time."
+Among the primary elements are the impacts of drought and multiple stressors, including salinity and eutrophication, on the resilience of temporary systems and aquatic communities.
+The main activities are currently developed in perennial and temporary ecosystems such as rock pools, ponds, lakes, and rivers (mainly lentic phases).

-ii.
-Trophic interactions and relationship stability- diversity in temporary shallow ecosystems
+II.
+Trophic interactions and relationship stability – diversity in temporary shallow ecosystems.

 LGB.webp